The Bear River Watershed (Utah, Wyoming, Idaho)

-The Bear River watershed, which is located in northeastern Utah, southeastern Idaho, and southwestern Wyoming, comprises 19,425 km² of mountain and valley lands.
-The Bear River crosses state boundaries five times and is the largest stream in the western hemisphere that does not empty into the ocean; instead it ends up in the Great Salt Lake.
-It ranges in elevation from 1,283 meters to nearly 3,962 meters.
-This landscape is unique in that it is entirely enclosed by mountains, thus forming a huge basin with no external drainage outlets.
-The Bear River is the largest tributary to the Great Salt Lake.
-Multiple irrigation diversion structures and other barriers fragment the Upper Bear River drainage, which spans Northern Utah, Southeast Idaho, and Southwest Wyoming.
-Agricultural lands throughout the basin, both developed and undeveloped, as well as urban areas are located in valleys along the main “stem” of the river and its tributaries.
+The Bear River watershed, in Utah, Idaho, and Wyoming, comprises 19,425 km² of mountain and valley lands.
+The Bear River crosses state boundaries five times and is the largest river in the western hemisphere that does not empty into the ocean; instead it is the largest tributary to the Great Salt Lake.
+This landscape is unique in that it is entirely enclosed by mountains, forming a huge basin with no external drainage outlets.
+There are agricultural lands throughout the basin, as well as urban areas located in valleys along the main “stem” of the river and its tributaries.
 About half of the land is privately owned.
-In addition to these private lands, the Bear River watershed includes vast amounts of federal (both Bureau of Land Management and Forest Service) and state lands (managed by Utah and Wyoming) that serve a wide range of natural and agricultural functions, each of which generates unique impacts and demands on water resources.
+In addition to these private lands, the Bear River watershed includes vast amounts of federal (Bureau of Land Management and Forest Service) and state lands (managed by Utah and Wyoming) that serve a wide range of natural and agricultural functions, each of which generates unique impacts and demands on water resources.
 Three-quarters of the land is used for grazing, with small areas of irrigated hay and small grain production in the valleys.
 There are also oil and gas production sites and areas of historic phosphate and coal mining.
-Major water uses in the Bear River Basin include: agriculture, irrigation, municipal and industrial uses, power generation, and recreation.
 The Bear River drainage supports multiple life history strategies for Bonneville Cutthroat Trout (BCT).

 VIEW a poster designed for the American Fisheries Society Western Division meeting (May 2023).